Join one of our upcoming courses taking place around the world! Explore now

 1. Rename the first material to Hard and change the mean Normal Restitution to 0.5 and Tangential Restitution to 0.9.

 2. Click on the Stats Normal distribution button for Tangential Restitution and change the Rel.
-Max to 0.1 so that the range will be from 0.78 to 1.0.
+Max to 0.1 so that the absolute range is 0.78 to 1.0.

 PropertyDistributionMeanStd.
 Dev.Rel.
 Min.Rel.
 Max